-Cadre Eligibility criteria Civil Judge (Junior Division) to Senior The judicial officer should be in service in Civil Judge the cadre of Civil Judge (Junior Division).
+Cadre Eligibility criteria

+Civil Judge to Senior Civil Judge The judicial officer should be in service as a Civil Judge for six years.

-Principle: seniority cum merit
+Principle: Merit cum seniority

-Senior Civil Judge to District Judge Regular promotion: The judicial officer

-should be in regular service in Senior Civil
+Senior Civil Judge to District Judge Regular Promotion: The judicial officer should be in service as a Civil Judge (Senior Division).

-Judges cadre.

-Principle: merit cum seniority
+Principle: Merit cum seniority

-Accelerated promotion: The judicial officer

-should be in regular service in Senior Civil

-Judges cadre for not less than five years
+Accelerated Promotion: The judicial officer should be in service as a Civil Judge (Senior Division) for not less than five years qualifying service.

-qualifying service.

 Principle: Merit